simonjosefsson/graphwalker.org/content/docs/workflow.md

 A JSON formatted test sequence is generated.
 This is an offline generated test.
 No errors or other warning messages are generated, which means that the model is correct.

 ## Creating the test code
 Using Maven and the complete model above create all the stub code needed.

 1. Create the folder structure:
 ~~~
 %> mkdir -p login/src/main/java/org/myorg/testautomation
 %> mkdir -p login/src/main/resources/org/myorg/testautomation
+%> mkdir -p login/src/test/java/org/myorg/testautomation
 ~~~
 2. Click on the complete Login model above, and save it to **login/src/main/resources/org/myorg/testautomation** as Login.graphml.
 3. Copy and paste following and save it as pom.xml in **login** folder.